August 1, 2009

 January 1, 2007

-Have you used Flickr?
-MySpace?
+Have you used Facebook?
 YouTube?
+Flickr?
 Wikipedia?
-Have you created a GooglePages site?
 Have you read or created a Blog?

-If you have, then you are part of the latest buzz on the Web – the Read/Write Web.
-(Of course, the Web has always been Read/Write, it just wasn’t too easy to Write!)
+If you have, then you are part of the Read/Write Web.
+Of course, the Web has always been Read/Write, it just wasn’t too easy to Write!

 Lots of new tools are making it easy to extend your Web experience beyond consuming information to publishing information.